 The City of Wanneroo (the City) supports the strategic nature of the document and that it puts in place robust frameworks to assess infrastructure projects.
 Evidence based long term planning will maximise infrastructure value and best serve the WA community.
-The City is also supportive of adopting a demand management approach to infrastructure as first priority over built solutions.
+The City is also supportive of adopting a demand management approach to infrastructure as first priority over built solutions and to improving technology to assist with both infrastructure planning and demand management.